 Improper watering techniques aren’t the only reason your squash leaves may be turning yellow.
 It could be rooted in a nutritional imbalance.

 Like all plants, squash need certain nutrients in order to grow and produce edible squash for us to eat.
 Squash need plentiful nitrogen, phosphorus, and potassium, also known as NPK.
+If your phosphorus in particular is low, you can try adding bone meal.

 You can make your own natural, all organic NPK fertilizer by mixing a 10 pounds of bone meal, 10 pounds of feather meal, and 2 pounds of sulfate of potash.